Hyperloop001/Chamber-Crawler-3000/README.md

 attacked.
 Thus, in a single round a character can be both an attacker and a defender.

 ##### Command Interpreter
 Initially, the game will demand the player enter one of the specified races or quit.
-Entering 憅?or EOF (e.g.
+Entering 'q' or EOF (e.g.
 Ctrl-D) at the race prompt will cause the program to terminate.
 Supplying a valid race selection (below) will start that game using that race.
 Other values will be ignored.